-CHM 307
+Course Code CHM 307

-ORGANOMETALLICS, BIOINORGANIC CHEMISTRY,
+Course Title ORGANOMETALLICS, BIOINORGANIC CHEMISTRY,

 POLYNUCLEAR HYDROCARBONS AND UV, IR

 SPECTROSCOPY

-DISCIPLINE ELECTIVE(PRACTICAL)
+Type of course DISCIPLINE ELECTIVE(PRACTICAL)

-0:0:4
+LTP 0:0:4

-2
+Credits 2STT JALANDHAR (FUR

-Bsc.
+Course prerequisite Bsc.
 Ist, IInd year with CHEMISTRY as one core subject

-The aim of this course is to impart practical knowledge to the students about organometallic chemistry and organic qualitative analysis.
+Course Objective The aim of this course is to impart practical knowledge to the students about organometallic chemistry and organic qualitative analysis.

-1. Separation of mixtures by chromatography: Measure the Rf value in each case.
+^{1.} Separation of mixtures by chromatography: Measure the Rf value in each case.
 (Combination of two ions to be given)

-Paper chromatographic separation of Fe3+, A13+ and Cr3+
+ions to be given) Paper chromatographic separation of Fe3+, A13+ and Cr3+